0

 The Battle of the Bulge

 There are seasons in our lives when the temptations to resist self-control and discipline are strong.
 The holidays, personal and relational challenges, and sheltering in place come to mind.
 Then, we come to our senses, start a new diet, and jump in the gym as we take our pledges to fight the battle of the bulge.
 These resolutions are commonplace because many people struggle with their weight.
 Self-awareness does not have to be bad news.
-Imagine any other problem we might have but were not aware of.
-I trust you’re more in tune with the things you want to change.
-Losing weight and taking better care of our bodies is an excellent idea, as well as a biblical one, so let’s go ahead and get a couple of familiar verses out of the way since you’re anticipating them anyway.
+It could be the motivation you need to take action.
+We want to be in tune with the things we want to change.
+Losing weight and taking better care of our bodies is an excellent idea, as well as a biblical one, so let’s go ahead and get two familiar verses out of the way since you’re anticipating them.

 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
 So glorify God in your body (1 Corinthians 6:19-20).